Nob Hill, San Francisco

 Developed By Grosvenor

 This historic San Francisco neighborhood was once home to wealthy railroad magnates who chose to build their elaborate mansions on a hill above the city’s seaport.
-The palaces of these barons of industry were destroyed during the Great San Francisco Earthquake, but the area still retains an upscale, storied vibe.
+The palaces of these barons of industry were destroyed during the Great San Francisco Earthquake of 1906, but the area still retains an upscale, storied vibe.
 This is where some of the city’s swankiest hotels can be found, as well as the neo-Gothic Grace Cathedral and Huntington Park, which, located on the site where railroad tycoon Collis P. Huntington once lived, is considered by some to be the most beautiful park in San Francisco.
-Known for its architecture and views, Nob Hill also has a spate of local restaurants and shops and is convenient to Union Square, the Embarcadero, and SoMa.
+Known for its architecture and views, Nob Hill also has a spate of local restaurants and shops and is convenient to the Financial District, Union Square, the Embarcadero, and SoMa.

 Crescent has just 44 residences, ranging in size from studios to three bedrooms.
 They are divided between two wings, each with its own elevator, for maximum privacy, and their prewar-inspired layouts were designed by Stern to flow seamlessly from one room to the next: in other words, they were designed with living in mind.
-New York-based design studio Champalimaud took a similar approach: “Neutral earth tones, paired with soft textures aligned themselves with the laidback California lifestyle, creating a light and timeless atmosphere,” said Winston Kong, a partner at Champalimaud.
+New York-based design studio Champalimaud Design took a similar approach: “Neutral earth tones, paired with soft textures aligned themselves with the laidback California lifestyle, creating a light and timeless atmosphere,” said Winston Kong, a partner at Champalimaud.
 With custom cabinetry, Mediterraneo marble countertops and backsplashes, Sub-Zero and Wolf appliances in the kitchen, and master bathrooms with polished Bianco Dolomite marble and Dornbracht fittings, this is relaxed but classic luxury at its finest.